MetaMask/action-create-release-pr/README.md

     workflow_dispatch:
         inputs:
             release-version:
-                description: 'A specific version to bump to.
-Mutually exclusive with "release-type".'
+                description: 'A specific version to bump to.'
-                required: false
+                required: true

 jobs:
     monorepo-release-pr: